 Many children are taught to read music from the very beginning.
 Learning to read music first can lead to quick success in performing songs, but it tends to create the habit of analyzing music notation before thinking of the sound.
 Too often the results are students who can play notes but have a hard time becoming expressive musicians.

-Students in our Sound Habits program don’t get caught in the “note trap."
+With our Sound Habits curriculum, students don’t get caught in the “note trap."
 They learn to name notes using solfege (Do, Re, Mi) which opens to door to understanding the musical relationships among notes.
 Only later in the program, after having success playing many songs, do they transition to learning letter names and reading music.
 This sequence sets them up for success not only for future piano lessons, but any instrument they might want to play.
-In the second year of Sound Habits, students compose their own musical composition complete with accompanying chords!
+In the second year of our Keyboard program, students compose their own musical composition complete with accompanying chords!
 Many private teachers and school band directors have shared that our graduates are their best students.
-Thinking creatively like a musician has allowed a significant number of graduates have terrific success in other creative arts, like acting, dancing, and writing!
+Thinking creatively like a musician has allowed a significant number of graduates have terrific success not only in music, but also in other creative arts, like acting, dancing, and writing!

 Promote self-esteem and good homework habits!

 - Recordings guide students through their home practice sessions.
 Students are expected to practice at home at least three times per week and are recognized for the efforts.

 - Performing songs in class for the teacher, practicing duets and trios with their peers, and supportive recitals at the end of each 10-week session all teach the value of working to achieve a goal.